software-mansion/react-native-gesture-handler/docs/docs/gestures/_shared/base-continous-gesture-config.md

-### Properties common to all continous gestures:
+### Properties common to all continuous gestures:

 ### `manualActivation(value: boolead)`

 When `true` the handler will not activate by itself even if its activation criteria are met.
-Instead you can manipulate its state using [state manager](./state-manager.md).
+Instead you can manipulate its state using [state manager](/docs/gestures/state-manager/).